AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Step 1.1. `Order a CloudN device <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html#step-2-pre-deployment-request-form>`_ and install it properly in your data center or data center provider
 ---------------------------------------------------------------------------------------------------------

 Step 1.2.
-Prepare/register an FQDN for Aviatrix controller public IP
+Prepare/register an FQDN for Aviatrix Controller public IP
 ---------------------------------------------------------------------------------------------------------

 Step 1.3.
 Remove/delete any Site2Cloud (IPsec) connection between Aviatrix Transit gateway and Standalone CloudN if you have it in your existing Standalone CloudN topology